yousefelassal/quote-cron/README.md

 > Before you can inspire with emotion, you must be swamped with it yourself.
 Before you can move their tears, your own must flow.
 To convince them, you must yourself believe.

 > Let there be no purpose in friendship save the deepening of the spirit.

+> The most formidable weapon against errors of every kind is reason.